ufo-org/ufo-membench/README.md

 thread '<unnamed>' panicked at 'called `Result::unwrap()` on an `Err` value: SystemError(Sys(EPERM))', .../src/ufo_core.rs:215:14
 ```

-System is set up only to allow root use `userfaultf`.
+System is set up only to allow root use `userfaultfd`.
 Fix by setting system
 priivileges to allow unprivileged users to use `userfaultfd`:

 ```bash